 If you are a Houston ISD paraprofessional eager to start your journey as a licensed K–12 educator, or a working professional ready to make the switch to a more meaningful career in the classroom, WGU is here to help you achieve your goal.
 Designed to fit the lives of busy adults, named #1 for quality and value by the National Council on Teacher Quality, and the top school in the nation for graduating new STEM teachers, WGU's AAQEP- and CAEP-accredited Teachers College has the flexible, affordable, highly respected teacher certification programs you are looking for.

-This scholarship will be credited to your account at the rate of $625 per six-month term, renewable for up to four terms, with an additional $1,500 stipend for the demonstration teaching term.
+This scholarship will be credited to your account at the rate of $625 per term, renewable up to four terms, with an additional $1,500 stipend for the demonstration teaching term.

 Before you can apply for this scholarship, you must first apply for admission.